randy3k/ChangeList/README.md

 Change List (Last Edit) for Sublime Text 2
 ====================
-It navigates between edited locations
+Navigating between edited locations!

 Introduction
 ------------
 This plugin aims at recovering the full functionality of Change-List of VI.
 * ``super+;`` or ``g;`` (vinage command mode): go the previous edited location
 * ``super+,`` or ``g,`` (vinage command mode): go the next edited location
+* Type ``Clear Change List`` in Command Palette to clear Change List.

 There are already a few other "LastEdit" plugins .
 For examples:
 * https://github.com/SamPeng87/sublime-last-edit